-Realtors and Agents: Before coming to the PDS Office to pick up permit stickers, please call 512-218-5428 to confirm that your broker has a licence agreement on file for the current year.
+Realtors and Agents: Before coming to the Inspection Services Office to pick up permit stickers, please call 512-218-5550 to confirm that your broker has a license agreement on file for the current year.
 We will also need to confirm that you have permission from your broker to purchase permit stickers on their behalf (an email is sufficient).

 One of the goals of the sign ordinance is to keep the City-owned right-of-way1 clear of signs unrelated to traffic or safety.
 Over 6,000 “bandit signs” are confiscated from the right-of-way each year.